musibs/awesome-spring-ai/README.md

 - [GitHub MCP Application](https://x.com/Stephan007/status/1910640447740838356) - A 100% Java GitHub MCP application built on Spring AI by Stephan Janssen, creator of Devoxx.
 - [AWS Sample MCP Demos](https://github.com/aws-samples/Sample-Model-Context-Protocol-Demos) - Collection of examples showing how to use Model Context Protocol with AWS services, including Spring AI implementations.

+#### Other MCP example projects
+- [Cloud Foundry MCP](https://github.com/cpage-pivotal/cloud-foundry-mcp) - Example of using Spring AI's Model Context Protocol (MCP) to build a conversational assistant for Cloud Foundry.
+Demonstrates how to create a domain-specific AI assistant that can help users with Cloud Foundry operations and troubleshooting.
+- [Spring AI Recipe Finder MCP](https://github.com/timosalm/spring-ai-recipe-finder-mcp) - A recipe finder application built with Spring AI's Model Context Protocol.
+Demonstrates how to create a domain-specific assistant that can help users find recipes based on ingredients and preferences.
+- [JVM Diagnostics MCP](https://github.com/brunoborges/jvm-diagnostics-mcp) - A Model Context Protocol service for obtaining JVM diagnostics, allowing AI assistants to access runtime information about Java applications.
+- [MCP Time](https://github.com/alexandreroman/mcp-time/tree/main) - A unique MCP example demonstrating the use of MCP managed prompts rather than tools.
+Shows how to register and implement prompt templates that can be dynamically retrieved and used by MCP clients.
+- [MCP Chess](https://github.com/alexandreroman/mcp-chess/blob/main/README.md) - An MCP server that provides chess functionality for AI assistants.
+Implements tools to generate chess board images from FEN notation, suggest next moves, and check if moves are legal.
+Built with Spring Boot and Spring AI.
+- [MCP Location](https://github.com/alexandreroman/mcp-location/tree/main) - An MCP server that provides user location functionality through both tools and prompts.
+Features two implementation strategies: one using a network API to determine location from IP address, and another using a static configured location.
+Demonstrates the dual approach of offering both tool-based and prompt-based interfaces.

 ## Community

+- [Spring AI Community](https://github.com/spring-ai-community) - Community-driven repository for sharing knowledge, examples, and resources related to Spring AI.

 ### Who to Follow